tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 #### 4- Connect to the Database using the Certificate

-In all these example, I am using a "self-signed" certificate, so I do not check the validity of the hostname.
+In all following examples, I am using a "self-signed" certificate, so I do not check the validity of the hostname.
 You should adapt the connections/TLS information based on your certificate configuration.

 #### 4.1 Using Redis-CLI